freaktechnik/irc-issues-bot/README.md

 Bot Usage
 ---------
 Start the bot using `node main.js server username ownername`.
+You don't have to set owenername, but without it, you'll have a hard time controlling the bot.

 You can /invite the bot to channels.